KiviKong/shopping-cart-v2/README.md

 ```

 ## Configuration
-aws-cli uses credentials to access into aws services, in this project uses aws secrets.
+aws-cli uses credentials to access into aws services. this project uses aws secrets.
 You need to set up your own credentials like this.

 * .aws/credentials
 ```